hyf-Group2-fp/Just4Giving/planning/backlog.md

 #### Switch languages:

-- As a user (giver or needer) I want to be able to switch the application language.
+- As a user (giver or needer) I want to be able to switch the application language

 ## Could-Haves